learnsometing/gatsby-starter-modern-dev-boilerplate/README.md

     Use the Gatsby CLI to create a new site, specifying the default starter.

     ```shell
-    # create a new Gatsby site using the default starter
+    # create a new Gatsby site using this starter
     gatsby new my-modern-starter https://github.com/learnsometing/gatsby-starter-modern-dev-boilerplate
     ```